 The Home Depot LeadershipVIEW ALL LEADERSHIP

-Fortune: #20 Fortune Most Powerful Women (2016)
+Fortune: #16 Fortune Most Powerful Women (2018)

 Atlanta Journal Constitution: Takeaways on the Roots of Leadership and Self-Confidence

-Executive Vice President – U.S. Stores
+Executive Vice President – U.S. Stores & International Operations

-Ann-Marie learned her first lessons in retail from her grandmother in Jamaica, a successful retailer in her own right.
-And after more than 30 years with the company, Ann-Marie brings a deep understanding of The Home Depot’s operations, culture and customers.
+Ann-Marie began her career with The Home Depot in 1985 as a cashier in South Florida.
+She learned her first lessons in retail from her grandmother in Jamaica, who owned a small furniture store and had a reputation for friendly, top-notch customer service.
+After more than 35 years with the company, Ann-Marie brings a deep understanding of The Home Depot’s operations, culture and customers.

 Ann-Marie is a graduate of Georgia State University, where she earned a bachelor’s degree in philosophy and a master’s degree in business administration.
-She is a member of Beta Gamma Sigma, an international business honor society, and the National Scholars Honor Society.
+She is a member of Beta Gamma Sigma, an international business honor society and the National Scholars Honor Society.